-• Ideal for parents preparing their own child for the 11 ...
+• Ideal for teachers preparing their class for the ...

 Verbal Reasoning questions are commonly used as part of the elevenplus exam in many areas of the country and by many private or independent schools.
 Some Verbal Reasoning questions may involve understanding compound words or letter series.
 There are 21 common types of question that tend to be used quite often.
 The truth is that there are many more than 21 question types.

 This book will be of use for parents who are working with their children at home as they introduce their children to the skills, techniques and verbal reasoning strategies needed to understand and make progress in the challenging subject area of 11-plus verbal reasoning.

 It covers 18 different question types.
 Each one is dealt with in a separate unit and each unit has two sections: -

 The INTRODUCTION with a worked example and Step-by-Step instructions on how to do 11+ verbal reasoning.

 The EXERCISE that follows has 10 questions with additional “Hints” for extra help.

 Any child working progressively and systemically through each unit will improve and develop the skills required to increase their competency in attempting VR questions.